StefanBanioi/Drones/ReadMe(1).txt

     tensorboard --logdir "C:\Users\UMRobotics\Desktop\IsaacLab\logs\skrl\Arm_Drone_Communication\2025-09-18_14-25-43_ppo_torch"

 	^^ This command will then show you how your agent trained and how the rewards changed as the training went on.

+Note: You can also view your agent performance live with the bottom command.
+These commands work for both the single and multiagent as long as you change the "C:\..." to the correct one :D

 Make sure to replace the path with your actual log directory (single agent/ multi agent.